By: Fatima Reyna

 A Day in the Life of a Luxury Fashion Buyer

 Pierce is no stranger to a fast-paced, heavy workload.
 She might be booked with meetings, phone calls or travel on any given day.
-As a buyer, she hand picks the shoes, handbags and accessories sold on the first floor of Stanley Korshak atin uptown Dallas.
+As a buyer, she hand picks the shoes, handbags and accessories sold on the first floor of Stanley Korshak at The Crescent in uptown Dallas.

 Pop music echoed through the department store one day recently as Pierce geared up for another busy day.
 Some days she starts by having a sales meeting with the associates working her department.
 They go though the products and what is selling and what is not.